newjersey/navigator.business.nj.gov/content/src/fundings/angel_match_program.md

 ### Eligibility

-* Must have minimum revenues of $100,000 within the `trailing 12 months|Trailing 12 months (TTM) figures report metrics based on the last 12 months (or four quarters) to date on a rolling basis.`
+* Must have minimum revenues of $100,000 within the `trailing 12 months|trailing-12-months`.
+Trailing 12 Months (TTM) figures report metrics based on the last 12 months (or four quarters) to date on a rolling basis.
 * Business must be able to demonstrate a minimum of $100,000 in investment interest from at least two investors independent from the company
 * Primary business is commercializing and marketing a product
 * Early stage within an [NJEDA targeted industry](https://www.njeda.gov/wp-content/uploads/2022/11/Appendix-C-Targeted-Industries-Definitions-12.6.22_v2.pdf)